Restaurant Listings

 PUB FARE

 Situated in the Westgate Resort & Spa, Drafts offers more than 50 beers from around the world along with handcrafted burgers, burritos, and sandwiches, plus sensational shakes with names like I Want All the Puppies and Vanilla Ice.
-The tater tots—called Tatchos and served nacho-style—are addictive, and there’s a nifty craft cocktail list, mocktails, wine list, and more, including complimentary valet parking.
+The tater tots—called Tatchos and served nacho-style—are addictive, and there’s a nifty list of craft cocktails, mocktails, wine list, and more—plus complimentary valet parking.
 Open for breakfast, lunch, and dinner daily.
 3000 Canyons Resort Dr, 435-655-2270, westgateresorts.com $$ B L D K O P

 EDGE STEAKHOUSE